FerranGuardia/ACT-Project/docs/EDGE_TTS_ISSUES.md

 # Edge TTS Service Issues

-## Current Status (December 2024)
+## Current Status (January 2025)

+**✅ RESOLVED**: The issue was caused by edge-tts version incompatibility.
+Version 7.2.3 has a bug that causes "NoAudioReceived" errors.
+Downgrading to 7.2.0 fixes the issue.

-Edge TTS service is experiencing issues where:
+Edge TTS is now working correctly with:
 - ✅ Voice listing works (can fetch 60+ English US voices)
-- ❌ Audio generation fails with "No audio was received" error
+- ✅ Audio generation works with edge-tts 7.2.0
-- ✅ Hugging Face demo (https://huggingface.co/spaces/innoai/Edge-TTS-Text-to-Speech) appears to work
+- ✅ All voices including en-US-RogerNeural work correctly

+## Root Cause (RESOLVED)

+The issue was a **version compatibility bug in edge-tts 7.2.3**.
+The Hugging Face demo uses edge-tts 7.2.0, which works correctly.
+Version 7.2.3 introduced a regression that causes "NoAudioReceived" errors for many voices.

+## Solution

+**Fixed**: Updated `requirements.txt` to pin `edge-tts==7.2.0` (the working version used by the Hugging Face demo).

-## Symptoms
+## Previous Symptoms (Before Fix)

-All Edge TTS voices fail with:
+All Edge TTS voices failed with:
 ```
 No audio was received.
 Please verify that your parameters are correct.
 ```

-This occurs even with the simplest possible call (no rate/pitch/volume parameters).
+This occurred even with the simplest possible call (no rate/pitch/volume parameters).

-## Possible Causes
+## Previous Possible Causes (Investigated)

-1. **API Version Mismatch**: The Hugging Face demo might be using a different version of `edge-tts` or a different API endpoint
+1. **API Version Mismatch**: ✅ CONFIRMED - The Hugging Face demo uses edge-tts 7.2.0, which works
-2. **Regional Restrictions**: Edge TTS service might have regional restrictions or rate limiting
+2. **Regional Restrictions**: Not the issue
-3. **Service Outage**: Microsoft Edge TTS service may be experiencing partial outages (voice listing works, but generation doesn't)
+3. **Service Outage**: Not the issue
-4. **Library Version**: Current version `edge-tts==7.2.3` might have compatibility issues
+4. **Library Version**: ✅ CONFIRMED - edge-tts 7.2.3 has a compatibility bug

-## Workaround

-The system automatically falls back to `pyttsx3` when Edge TTS fails.
-This is working correctly.

 ## Testing

 Run diagnostic scripts:
+- `python tests/scripts/test_rogerneural_voice.py` - Test en-US-RogerNeural voice
+- `python tests/scripts/test_hf_demo_version.py` - Test with Hugging Face demo version
 - `python tests/scripts/diagnose_edge_tts.py` - Full diagnostic
 - `python tests/scripts/test_edge_tts_simple.py` - Simple test without parameters
 - `python tests/scripts/test_edge_tts_voices.py` - Test all voices

-## Next Steps
+## Fallback

-1. Monitor Edge TTS service status
-2. Check if Hugging Face demo uses different API/version
-3. Consider updating `edge-tts` library version
-4. Ensure pyttsx3 fallback continues to work well
+The system automatically falls back to `pyttsx3` when Edge TTS fails.
+This continues to work correctly.

 ## References